linediconsine/peparation_materials/README.md

-# A Delicious 👌🏼 list of free interview prep materials 🐠🖖🏼
+# A Delicious 👌🏼 list of interview prep materials you can ( mostly ) find in the web 🐠🖖🏼

 Books 🖖🏼: